The Nichinan Coast — Route 220 along Miyazaki prefecture’s southern Pacific shore — is one of Kyushu’s most rewarding family scenic drives.

 Quick Picks: Best Family Stops on the Nichinan Coast

 - Easy first stop → Aoshima Island.
-Stroller-friendly causeway.
+Stroller-friendly causeway, free, open all day.

 - Wild horses → Cape Toi at the southern end.
 2-day extension.